zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 For configuring your Vault, I would generally recommend going for Terraform/OpenTofu, which takes the declarative approach as opposed to Pulumi.
-Pulumi is a good solution where you have lots of dependencies in a complex system, which need to be handled programmatically, like performing API requests.
+Pulumi is a good solution where you have lots of dependencies in a complex system, which need to be handled programmatically.

 We started off on our Vault journey by simply documenting how we configured our secrets engines, auth methods and policies.
 So when we had to set up a new